cloudfoundry/diego-release/examples/aws/README.md

 You can ignore any files with a `crl` or `csr` extension.

+The certificates in `consul-certs` are used to set SSL properties for the consul VMs.
+The certificates in `loggregator-certs` are used to set SSL properties for the Loggregator subsystem.
-The certificates in `consul-certs` are used to set SSL properties for the consul VMs, and the certificates in `bbs-certs` are used to set SSL properties on the BBS API servers.
+The certificates in `uaa-certs` are used to set SSL properties for the UAA subsystem.
+The certificates in `bbs-certs` are used to set SSL properties on the BBS API servers.
 The certificates in `rep-certs` are used to secure communication between the `Auctioneer`, `BBS` and the `Rep`.
 Finally the certificates in `auctioneer-certs` are used to secure communication between the `BBS` and the `Auctioneer`.